-Describe the reasons for allocation priorities and any obstacles to addressing underserved needs meet the goals of the ConPlan.
+Describe the reasons for allocation priorities and any obstacles to addressing underserved needs

+The allocation priorities are based on the annual needs identified in coordination with other city departments.
+Public service allocations are determined by the participation from other providers to meet the goals of the ConPlan.
 HOME funds are balanced between development projects and single family housing needs.
-HESG allocation are targeted exclusively for the needs of the homeless population.
+HESG allocation is targeted exclusively for the needs of the homeless population.